A storyteller performs an epic adventure for kids.

 Either way, make sure you give this one a read.
 Because whatever Director pulls this homage off will have audiences howling in their seats!

 Budget: Moderate.
 A make-shift theatre and some talented child actors.
 Doggie treats for R2-K9.

 About the Author: Brett Martin is an unrepped screenwriter and freelance reader living in Los Angeles.
 He sold an action/thriller to Quixotic Productions, which is owned by Brett Stimely (Watchmen, Transformers 3).
 Destiny Pictures recently hired Brett to develop an inspirational sports drama.
 CineVita Films is currently in pre-production on a proof of concept teaser for Brett’s new contained thriller, which is a modern take on a classic public domain fairy tale.
 Contact him on LinkedIn

-Read Lady Eva (9 pages in pdf format)
+Read The Last Nerd (7 pages in pdf format)